Name Alison Tramba

-One of my goals during my time at Harvard is to take advantage of the incredible range of opportunities outside of the GSD.
-I recently co-managed a panel on sustainable city design for the Harvard Business School/Kennedy School of Government Social Enterprise Conference.
+One of my goals during my time at Harvard was to take advantage of the incredible range of opportunities outside of the GSD.
+I co-managed a panel on sustainable city design for the Harvard Business School/Kennedy School of Government Social Enterprise Conference.
 While the topic was slightly tangential to the type of discussion typically included at the conference, it sparked a lot of questions on the role of physical design in economic development and social impact.
-I aim to continue to find ways that GSD students can connect with other Harvard graduate students in academic and extracurricular forums.

 What are your career ambitions?